Payoff Mechanism Design for Coordination in Multi-Agent Task Allocation Games

 Based on the evolutionary dynamics framework \cite{Sandholm2010-SANPGA-2}, we specify a decentralized decision-making model that allows individual agents to revise their strategy selection based on a payoff vector $p = (p_1, \cdots, p_n)$, where each $p_i$ is the payoff an agent receives when it selects the $i$-th strategy.
-As the main contribution of this work, we design a payoff mechanism to define how the vector $p$ should depend on $q$ to encourage the agents to select the tasks with more jobs to perform and asymptotically attain the minimum of a given cost $c(q)$.
-Applying convergence analysis tools \cite{EDM_water_passivity,Fox2013Population-Game,Franklin_jbg,9029756,park2018cdc, 9219202} that base on passivity theory in the population games literature, we establish conditions under which the agents' strategy profile converges and asymptotically attain the optimal profile.
+As the main contribution, we design a payoff mechanism to define how $p$ should depend on $q$ to encourage the agents to select the tasks with more jobs to perform and asymptotically attain the minimum of a given cost $c(q)$.
+Applying convergence analysis tools \cite{EDM_water_passivity,Fox2013Population-Game,Franklin_jbg,9029756,park2018cdc, 9219202} that are based on passivity theory in the population games literature, we establish conditions under which the agents' strategy profile converges and asymptotically attain the optimal profile.
 We use the conditions to compute the payoff mechanism.

 The paper is organized as follows.
-In Section~\ref{sec:problem_description}, we explain the task allocation game formulation and main problem we address in this paper.
+In Section~\ref{sec:problem_description}, we explain the task allocation game formulation and the main problem we address in this paper.
 In Section~\ref{sec:incentive_design}, we present the main result on the payoff mechanism design and analysis on convergence of the agent strategy revision process to the optimal strategy profile.
-In Section~\ref{sec:simulations}, we present simulation results using numerical examples to illustrate our main results.
+In Section~\ref{sec:simulations}, we present simulation results to illustrate our main contribution.
 We conclude the paper with a summary and future plans in Section~\ref{sec:conclusions}.